 (2) Where a person is required to give security in accordance with this Rule he must give security approved by the Court duly to account for what he receives as receiver and to deal with it as the Court directs.

-(3) The security referred to in paragraph (2) shall, unless the Court otherwise directs, be by recognisance in Form No. 63 taken before a person authorised to administer oaths for the purposes of the Court, or if the amount for which security is to be given does not exceed $7 500, by an undertaking.
+(3) The security referred to in subrule (2) shall, unless the Court otherwise directs, be by recognisance in Form No. 63 taken before a person authorised to administer oaths for the purposes of the Court, or if the amount for which security is to be given does not exceed $7 500, by an undertaking.

 (4) The recognisance or undertaking must be filed in the Central Office, and shall be kept as of record until duly vacated.

 [Rule 3 amended in Gazette 30 Nov 1984 p.
-3953.]
+3953; 28 Jun 2011 p.
+2552.]

 4. Remuneration of receiver